-Students in the Aviation program pay regular SDC tuition plus additional fees associated with the costs for flight training in a given semester.
+Students in the Aviation program pay regular SDCC tuition plus additional fees associated with the costs for flight training in a given semester.
 Baseline costs are outlined in the financial section of the catalog.
 These costs are subject to change should the cost of aviation fuel and/or plane rental change significantly.
-The costs are also impacted should the student need to fly additional hours to meet the FAA Pilot Training Standards (PTS) requirements or Airman Certification Standards - as appropriate.
+The costs are also impacted should the student need to fly additional hours to meet the FAA Airman Certification Standards requirements (ACS) requirements.
 Tuition and fees for the flight portion of the program, once paid, will be deposited into a special student account to be used to meet flight costs as the student incurs them.

-The flight program at SDC is designed with approximately 280 hours of flight time.
+The flight program at SDCC is designed with approximately 280 hours of flight time.
 Costs for the program are based on historical average finish-times.
 Any additional flight hours beyond the estimated finish times may incur extra flight costs.
 It is important for each student to diligently monitor their flight account funds and flight lesson progress to ensure they will finish their course on time and within the estimated funding amount.